Bay Meadows

 About the reserve

-Bay Meadows is at the heart of an amazing chalk landscape, sitting within the North Wessex Downs AONB.
+Bay Meadows is at the heart of an amazing chalk landscape, sitting within the North Wessex Downs National Landscape.
 Wiltshire Wildlife Trust purchased the site in 2022, safeguarding rapidly declining habitats and saving it from the threat of change of use that would have destroyed its value for wildlife.

-The River Og, a typical Wiltshire chalk stream that provides a home for a many species, runs through the reserve, making it an important wildlife corridor between Ogbourne Maisey and Marlborough.
-Bay Meadows is both a nature park for everyone to visit and a nature reserve for wildlife, comprising 30 acres of restored water meadows.
+The River Og, a typical Wiltshire chalk stream that provides a home for many species, runs through the reserve, making it an important wildlife corridor between Ogbourne Maisey and Marlborough.
+Bay Meadows is a great example of a reserve for people and nature, comprising 30 acres of restored floodplain meadow with outdoor classroom space.

-Wiltshire Wildlife Trust restored and enhanced the floodplain meadows into better habitat for mammals, birds, fish and pollinators.
-Bay Meadows is home to otters, kingfishers and wild brown trout.
-It is also one of the few remaining refuges of water voles in the country.
+Wiltshire Wildlife Trust restored and enhanced the floodplain meadows into better habitats for mammals, birds, fish and pollinators.
+Bay Meadows is home to watervoles, otters, kingfishers and wild brown trout.

-The Nature Park offers space to connect with nature, unwind, and enjoy peaceful surroundings.
+The reserve offers space to connect with nature, unwind, and enjoy peaceful surroundings.

-Visitors can observe wildlife within the reserve, and enjoy the space afforded for adventures such as den building, logs for climbing, pond dipping in the chalk stream, and a willow arch and bug hotels for exploration.
+Visitors can observe wildlife within the reserve, and enjoy the space afforded for adventures such as den building, logs for climbing and a willow arch and bug hotels for exploration.
 Several mown areas within the meadow provide places to relax, have a picnic, or simply take in the beautiful scenery.

 History of Bay Meadows